Operational Markovianization in Randomized Benchmarking: Introduction

-While characterizing and better understanding non-Markovian noise is an active area of research~\cite{PhysRevApplied.13.034045, White2020demonstration, PhysRevA.104.022432, white2021nonmarkovian, PhysRevA.105.022605, Guo_2022, White2022}, various control and error suppression techniques, such as \gls{dd}~\cite{ezzell_2022} and \gls{rc}~\cite{winick2022RC} have been shown to remove non-Markovian noise effects to a statistically significant extent.
+While characterizing and better understanding non-Markovian noise is an active area of research~\cite{PhysRevApplied.13.034045, White2020demonstration, PhysRevA.104.022432, white2021nonmarkovian, PhysRevA.105.022605, Guo_2022, White2022}, various control and error suppression techniques, such as \gls{dd}~\cite{ezzell_2022} and Pauli-twirling, via \gls{rc}~\cite{winick2022RC}, have been shown to remove non-Markovian noise effects to a statistically significant extent.
 This can further be viewed with a resource-theoretic lens~\cite{berk2021extracting} as keeping local-system information in exchange of the consumption of temporal correlations.
 Generally, in the Markovian regime, both \gls{dd} and \gls{rc} are well-known to enhance the quality of quantum computations with a low resource overhead~\cite{DD_FT_Preskill, PhysRevLett.121.220502, PauliFR_2021, RC_superc_2021}, and combining \gls{rb} with quantum control has previously been done successfully, e.g., to optimize the quantum control itself~\cite{orbit_2014}, or to demonstrate enhanced average gate-fidelities~\cite{PhysRevA.92.062332}.

 \underline{\textbf{Main Results (informal)}}: In this manuscript, we show that for a broad class of non-Markovian noise models, \gls{dd} can effectively and efficiently \emph{Markovianize} \gls{rb}, i.e., remove non-Markovian non-exponential deviations, allowing for a straightforward prediction of enhanced average gate-fidelities with low overhead.
 In other words, \gls{dd} converts non-Markovian correlations into more tractable quantum noise.
 We exemplify this effect numerically on a qubit with an $XY4$ sequence.
-Moreover, we analyze the effect of tailoring non-Markovian noise into Pauli noise within the accessible subsystem of interest in non-Markovian \gls{rb}, finding that, while \gls{rc} does not Markovianize \gls{rb} in the same sense that \gls{dd} does, the uncertainty in the outputs get suppressed so that average outputs can be almost as precise as analytical ones.
+Moreover, we analyze the effect of tailoring non-Markovian noise into Pauli noise within the accessible subsystem of interest in non-Markovian \gls{rb}, finding that, while Pauli-twirling does not Markovianize \gls{rb} in the same sense that \gls{dd} does, the uncertainty in the \gls{rb} outputs generally gets suppressed.
 We exemplify these effects with the same numerical model for a single qubit strongly interacting with another.

 Our results show that coherent noise suppression and decoupling schemes in \gls{rb} can both efficiently Markovianize and allow the extraction of enhanced average gate fidelities that accurately capture --and do not overestimate-- all statistically-relevant error rates.